Remember this when planning for great adult educational programs

 Think of totally different ways to share various elements of the subject of the hour.
 Mix it up!
-Share readings and group discussions, role play, volunteer demonstrations, talking circles, individual brainstorming, brainstorming drawbacks and advantages, what sort of learning framework might work for any particular topic?
-The key is to keep it moving, yet organized.
+Share readings and group discussions, role-play, volunteer demonstrations, talking circles, individual brainstorming, brainstorming drawbacks and advantages, what sort of learning framework might work for any particular topic?
+The key is to keep it moving yet organized.
 If something doesn’t work so well, what could be improved?
 Connect the dots and reinforce the central message, whatever it may be.
 We get what we focus on.

-Don’t forget to add some fun along the way; a recommendation based on years of research in adult learning!
+And remember to add some fun along the way; a recommendation based on years of research in adult learning!

 Did you find this article useful?